 Participatory Budgeting cannot, by definition, take place in neat rows in the classroom.
 Some of the educational components we will therefore need to consider are 1) approaches such as Project-Based, Enquiry-Based, Cooperative, and Co-Creative Learning and 2) localised and/or community-generated curriculum.

 These two components would correspond to the first of the three elements of the new Ofsted framework, Implementation and Intent respectively.
-That leaves the third element of Impact – the crucial Ofsted inspections and national testing systems which remains the (perceived?) potential bane of any such non-linear approaches to learning.
+That leaves the third element of Impact – the crucial Ofsted inspections and national testing systems which remains the (perceived?) potential bane of any such non-linear approaches to teaching.

 For a profound insight into the historic connection between approaches to teaching and learning and the curriculum, I highly recommend Martin Robinson’s 21st Century Trivium.
 (More of Martin in Redesigning schooling; Quotes from National Teacher Enquiry Network).